Joseph-Christensen/startup/notes.md

 ## Database

 All I did for this deliverable was transition my backend from storing on the server to storing on a database.
 This was simple but was also much harder to debug.
 Overall mongoDB was super simple and easy to use.

+## WebSocket

+This was a simple idea but very finnicky, this took me a lot longer than I thought but I did it eventually.